100 Years of History

 Pastor Denny Barger (1991–1994)

-Denny Barger and his wife Sue arrived in March 1991 at a 16-member church struggling in brokenness.
+In March 1991, Denny and Sue Barger arrived at a 16-member church struggling in brokenness.
 They were missionaries running Bibles behind the Iron Curtain and sharing God’s word in Cairo.
-Denny finished seminary in Myerstown, PA when he heard about the opportunity to pastor on LBI.
-Doris Marine spoke to him by phone and knew right away that he was the man the church needed.
-Upon his arrival, the number of members more than doubled in his first year.
+As Denny finished seminary in Myerstown, PA, he heard about the opportunity to pastor on LBI.
+Doris Marine spoke to him by phone and immediately saw the church’s need for him.
+Membership more than doubled in his first year.

-Doris Marine passed away that winter, and a memorial service was held with a packed house in December 1991.
+Doris Marine passed away that winter.
+The church held a memorial service with a packed house in December 1991.
 She served on the missionary council in the 1950s and as a deaconess in later years.
-The Bargers welcomed their fifth child in February 1993 and dedicated him later that month.

-Meredith Braun reached out to the 1984 Pipeline Masters Champion Joey Buran, who was also in ministry in California.
-He came and initiated a surf camp outreach through the church in connection with the surf shop next door.
+Meredith Braun reached out to 1984 Pipeline Masters Champion Joey Buran, who was in ministry in California.
+He came to initiate a surf camp outreach through the church connected with the surf shop next door.

 Carol Thompson, 6th-grade teacher at Lighthouse Christian Academy, established the high school Ocean Christian Academy in 1994.
-Grace Calvary temporarily provided space for it as the borough approved the finishing and use of the addition’s second floor.
+Grace Calvary provided space for it as the borough approved finishing and using the new second floor.

 About 22 people were baptized during Barger’s tenure, and 18 accepted Jesus, either in church, at a New Beginnings concert, or at a neighborhood evangelistic Bible study led by the Warks and O’Hagans.